farhanangullia/optaplanner-timetable-solver-aws-lambda/README.md

 > This project is a modified version of the source code for a timetable solver from OptaPlanner's quickstart: https://github.com/kiegroup/optaplanner-quickstarts

-A sample serverless project for deploying a Java solver by OptaPlanner as a container on AWS Lambda
+A sample serverless project for deploying a Java constraint solver by OptaPlanner as a container on AWS Lambda.

 ## Compile